With a clinic

 Clinic-recruited, clinic-matched, no money.

-A note on terminology: we called this page ″Using a clinic donor″ because that's what the AU model actually is.
-You'll still hear people search for and refer to ″sperm banks″, which is the same thing in conversation, just different model in Australian reality.
+A note on terminology: we called this page ″Using a clinic donor″ because that's what the NZ model actually is.
+You'll still hear people search for and refer to ″sperm banks″, which is the same thing in conversation, just different model in NZ reality.

 The legal context first

-In Australia, all clinic donor sperm is identifiable.
+In New Zealand, all clinic donor sperm is identifiable.
 There's no anonymous option.

 This is one of the most important things to understand before you start and it's also one of the most misunderstood, because international content (especially from the US) often presents anonymity as a choice.
-It isn't, in Australia.
+It isn't, in New Zealand.

 What this means for you: the question isn't ″identifiable vs anonymous?″ as that's been decided by law.
 The real questions are: how much non-identifying information will you receive at the time of choosing (medical history, personal essay, photos as a child)?
 When can your child access full identifying details?
 And how will you talk to your child about their donor as they grow up?
 Those decisions are still yours.

-One edge case worth knowing: sperm imported from overseas banks (most often from the US, where some donors still elect anonymity) can be brought into Australia in some circumstances but to be used in a clinic setting it must meet local identifiability requirements.
-If you're considering imported donor sperm, ask the clinic explicitly how the donor's information will be handled under AU law before you commit.
+One edge case worth knowing: sperm imported from overseas banks (most often from the US, where some donors still elect anonymity) can be brought into New Zealand in some circumstances but to be used in a clinic setting it must meet local identifiability requirements.
+If you're considering imported donor sperm, ask the clinic explicitly how the donor's information will be handled under NZ law before you commit.

 The realities